Mick Bullock, NCSL Public Affairs Director

 Berkeley Teate, Public Affairs Specialist

 Vos has served as the 75th speaker of the Wisconsin State Assembly since 2013.
+He is the longest serving GOP speaker in Wisconsin history.
 In the preceding years, he served consecutively in the Wisconsin State Assembly beginning in 2004.

-During his time as speaker, the legislature has approved one of the largest tax cuts in Wisconsin history and became the 25th right-to-work state in our country.
+During his time as speaker, the legislature has approved one of the largest tax cuts in Wisconsin history and became the nation’s 25th right-to-work state.
 He also is proud of the bipartisan work in the Assembly where more than 90 percent of the bills passed receive bipartisan support.
-His speaker’s task forces have developed important legislation on topics including mental health, rural schools, Alzheimer’s and dementia, urban education, youth workforce readiness and foster care.
+His speaker’s task forces have developed important legislation on topics including mental health, rural schools, Alzheimer’s and dementia, urban education, water quality, suicide prevention and foster care.

-Vos lives in Rochester, Wisconsin where he operates a variety of businesses in southeastern Wisconsin.
+Vos lives in Rochester, Wisc., where he operates a variety of businesses in southeastern Wisconsin.